Candace Nelson: Pizzana

-Author & Speaker
+Writing

 Nelson is the author of The New York Times Best Seller The Sprinkles Baking Book and The Wall Street Journal Best Seller Sweet Success.
-She is a contributor to The Wall Street Journal and Inc Magazine.
-Her Substack newsletter Sweet Success shares entrepreneurial advice and thought leadership to 30,000 subscribers.
+She is a contributor to The Wall Street Journal and Inc.

-Nelson has delivered keynote addresses to corporate teams at Taco Bell, Goldman Sachs and Northern Trust as well as college campuses like USC and UT.

-Entrepreneurial Thought Leader

-Nelson is an entrepreneurial thought leader and content creator, with multiple viral videos reaching millions of views on TikTok and Instagram.
-She is one of the few content creators to be featured in LinkedIn's new Brandlink program featuring top voices in the small business space.

 Personal life

 Nelson resides in Los Angeles, California, and Sun Valley, Idaho.
 Her Sun Valley home was featured on Elle Decor.
 She has two sons.